ibm-cloud-docs/vpc/block_storage_vpc_about.md

 {{site.data.keyword.block_storage_is_short}} provides hypervisor-mounted, high-performance data storage for your virtual server instances (instances) that you can provision within an {{site.data.keyword.vpc_full}} (VPC).
 The VPC infrastructure provides rapid scaling across multiple regions and zones, and extra performance and security.
 For more information about {{site.data.keyword.vpc_short}}, see [About Virtual Private Cloud](/docs/vpc?topic=vpc-about-vpc).
 {:shortdesc}

 {{site.data.keyword.block_storage_is_short}} provides primary boot volumes and secondary data volumes.
 Boot volumes are automatically created and attached during instance provisioning.
 Data volumes can be created and attached during instance provisioning as well, or as stand-alone volumes that you can later attach to an instance.
-To protect your data, you can use your own encryption key or choose IBM-managed encryption.
+To protect your data, volumes are encrypted with IBM-managed encryption.
 You can choose [IOPS tier profiles](/docs/vpc?topic=vpc-block-storage-profiles#tiers) to specify a pre-defined level of performance for your volumes.
 Or, you can choose a [custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) and define your own volume capacity and IOPS level.

 ## Block storage for VPC volumes
 {: #block-storage-vpc-volumes}